Activities and Services of the Academic Advisement Center

 Any student who has not declared a major may register for classes at the Academic Advisement Center during the early, regular and late registration periods.
 In addition, students may make schedule changes in the Center.

-Staff from the Academic Advisement Center work cooperatively with the Student Orientation, Advisement and Registration (SOAR) Coordinator on the new student orientation program.
+Staff from the Academic Advisement Center work cooperatively with the Director of New Student and Family Programs on the new student orientation program.
 SOAR helps students transition smoothly into college life and become aware of the demands of the learning community.
 The Center assists with selecting and training faculty advisors and student orientation leaders and provides advisors for groups of undeclared students.

 Cindy Fiedler, our transfer advisor, provides academic advice to transfer students and prospective transfer students by explaining transfer policies and requirements.
 She collaborates with academic departments involved with transfer students to facilitate the registration process for declared majors and advises those who enter as undeclared students.